BlockchainCommons/GordianSeedTool-iOS/README.md

 [Join the Test Flight Open Beta](https://testflight.apple.com/join/0LIl6H1h)

+### 1.6 (60)

+* Now responds to crypto-request for an output descriptor.
+This will allow the upcoming Gordian Coordinator or other wallet apps to securely request an output descriptor for use in online wallets.
+* Numerous other small changes and improvements throughout the app.
+* A lot of code has been moved to where it can be shared between all Gordian apps, particularly the upcoming Gordian Coordinator.
+As such, this should be considered an *early* beta and all functionality should be thoroughly re-tested.

 ### Summary of changes in version 1.5 (May 11, 2022)

 #### NFC Improvements (Experimental!)